SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 When to Contact a Medical Professional

-All birthmarks should be evaluated by the provider during a routine examination.
+All birthmarks should be evaluated by the provider during a routine exam.

 Alternative Names